MicrosoftDocs/windows-iot-public/windows-iot/product-family/what's-new-in-Windows-11-IoT-Enterprise.md

 >
 > Microsoft does not publish feature updates through Windows Update for devices running Windows 10 IoT Enterprise LTSC.
 >
 > Microsoft releases new LTSC editions every 2–3 years.
-OEMs may purchase a newer LTSC as a field upgrade for their devices if appropriate.
+OEMs may purchase a newer LTSC as a field upgrade for their devices, if appropriate.
 Please contact your [Windows IoT Distributor](https://aka.ms/IoTDistributorList) for more information.

 ## Licensing